-ECO 101 America in the Global Economy: Macroeconomics This course will illustrate the dynamic integration of America within the global economy by focusing on macroeconomics policy areas such as trade, exchange rate policy and domestic economic policy.
+ECO 101 Macroeconomics

+"This course will illustrate the dynamic integration of America within the global economy by focusing on macroeconomics policy areas such as trade, exchange rate policy and domestic economic policy.
 The course will also introduce students to alternative theoretical frameworks such as classical, Keynesian, monetarism, rational expectations, Marxist, and institutionalist perspectives.
-The course will explore problems facing the less industrialized countries and the newly emerging countries and the United States-role in their development.
+The course will explore problems facing the less industrialized countries and the newly emerging countries and the United States¿ role in their development.